A Guide to Visiting Farmers' Markets in Raleigh, N.C.

 Drop by and grab beans from Black & White Coffee Roasters or a bottle of honey from Heaven Sent Honey.
 For breads and baked goods, Strong Arm Baking Company has you covered while a variety of farms offer a bounty of fresh veggies and meats.

-Voted North Carolina’s most celebrated farmers market eight years in a row, the Holly Springs Farmers Market delights visitors and residents with a range of fresh local food from seasonal produce and fresh meats to sauces, preserves and condiments.
-Come down on a Sat. morning to fill your shopping bags with goodies from vendors including Milke Way Farms, Andrea’s Homestead and Vintage Paris Market.
+Voted North Carolina’s most celebrated farmers market eight years in a row, the Holly Springs Farmers Market—located outside the Holly Springs Cultural Center—delights visitors and residents with a range of fresh local food from seasonal produce and fresh meats to sauces, preserves and condiments.
+Come down on a Saturday morning to fill your shopping bags with goodies from vendors including Milke Way Farms, Andrea’s Homestead and Vintage Paris Market (vendors subject to change on a weekly basis—keep up to date on Facebook here!).